Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: A generic analysis framework based on random models and estimates

 In the end of this subsection, we would like to introduce a definition of convergence criterion for analysis, which is named $\epsilon$-solution.
 When $f$ is unknown to be convex, we say that $X_k$ is an $\epsilon$-solution if $ \left\| \nabla f(X_k) \right\| \leq \epsilon$.
 However, when $f$ is convex or strongly convex, we say that $X_k$ is an $\epsilon$-solution if $ f(X_k) - f^{\ast} \leq \epsilon$.

-\begin{rem} There are three cases of nonconvex, convex and strongly convex to be discussed in this article.
-Due to the intractability of the general nonconvex problem, it is unreasonable to use the same criterion as the convex problem.
-Thus the definition of $\epsilon$-solution for nonconvex case is different from that for convex case. \end{rem}
+\begin{rem} There are three cases of non-convex, convex and strongly convex to be discussed in this article.
+Due to the intractability of the general non-convex problem, it is unreasonable to use the same criterion as the convex problem.
+Thus the definition of $\epsilon$-solution for non-convex case is different from that for convex case. \end{rem}